erizov/Professor/semester_7/lecture_45_blockchain_fundamentals/merkle_trees/README.md

 ## Introduction

-Merkle Trees is a fundamental concept in blockchain fundamentals.
+Merkle Trees addresses concept in blockchain fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A tree-based algorithm that processes hierarchical data structures.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below